 Fresh or frozen food, crops and produce all can be ruined from insufficient refrigeration and will also have to be discarded.
 Industrial refrigeration systems that store these goods heavily rely on sufficient power and cannot risk a generator failure.
 Perishable items are greatly affected by power outages due to the necessary temperature and preservation measures they require.

 Hospitals and Care Facilities

 These facilities rely on power around the clock to care for their patients.
-Generators can supply power to these facilities to ensure all their medical equipment like heart monitors, oxygen supplement machines, dialysis equipment and many other essential pieces of equipment continue to function regardless of power outages.
+Generators can supply power to these facilities to ensure all their medical equipment like:

 The risks of generator failure during power outages not only affect products, but lives, too.
 Hospitals and care facilities can hold hundreds of people at a time.
 A sudden generator failure during a power outage can cost many lives, something that these facilities cannot afford.